diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/containers.md

 seo:
   description: Scientific containers powering DIAMOND with portable HPC environments,
     reproducible simulations, and Apptainer-based workflows.
+weight: 1
+lead: "Lightweight, isolated environments that contain all the tools needed to run applications.
+They have become essential in the field of computing due to their flexibility and efficiency."
+aliases:
+  - /about/containers/
 ---

-<h2 class="about-lead text-center">Lightweight, isolated environments that contain all the tools needed to run applications.
-They have become essential in the field of computing due to their flexibility and efficiency.</h2>

 <div align="justify">